 Canada's most expensive public-access golf courses aren't cheap.
 There is a bright side, at least from a Yankee perspective.

-The peak rate of Canada's most expensive public course -- the $239 rack rate at the Fairmont Banff Springs Golf Course -- costs significantly less than America's two most expensive golf experiences: Shadow Creek in North Las Vegas ($500 plus a night at an MGM hotel) or Pebble Beach Golf Links ($495 plus a guaranteed two-night stay at Pebble Beach Resorts to book).
+The peak rate of Canada's most expensive public course -- the duo of Cabot Cliffs and Cabot Links -- costs significantly less than America's two most expensive golf experiences: Shadow Creek in North Las Vegas ($600 plus a night at an MGM hotel) or Pebble Beach Golf Links ($550 plus a guaranteed two-night stay at Pebble Beach Resorts to book).
 Factoring in the strength of the U.S. dollar these days, Americans would be loony not to take advantage of the loonie this summer.

 Golfers willing to pay a premium for golf in Canada tend to get something worthwhile in return.
-Of the 22 golf clubs featured in this story, Angus Glen Golf Club and Wooden Sticks and Silvertip were the only ones without a course in ScoreGolf Magazine's top 100 courses in Canada for 2014.
+Of the 25 golf clubs featured in this story, Angus Glen Golf Club was the only course not listed among ScoreGolf Magazine's top 59 public courses in Canada for 2019.
 Canada's top modern architect, Doug Carrick, designed seven of them, followed by Jack Nicklaus, who had four.

 All the greens fees listed below are peak rack rates in Canadian dollars found on course Web sites.
 Golfers not willing to pay such rates can usually find a way around them by playing in the spring and fall, midweek and at twilight, or by booking stay-and-play packages.